MihailoVukorep/mitnop_proj/README.md

 ./train.sh
 ```

-run the following commands if you want to train the network on 80% of the set (20% will be used for testing)
+run the following commands if you want to train the network on 80% of the set
+and test on the remaining 20%
 ```sh
 ./proper_train_test_split.sh
 ./train_80.sh